coala/projects/_projects/integrate-pyflakes-AST.md

 ##### CODING PHASE 2

-* Write a bear that wraps `flake8-future-import` using PyflakesASTBear.
+* Write bears that provides functionality of `flake8-future-import` and `flake8-builtins` using PyflakesASTBear.
-* Write tests for the resulting bear.
+* Write tests for the resulting bears.
-* Document the resulting bear.
+* Document the resulting bears.

 ##### CODING PHASE 3

-* Write a bear that wraps `flake8-string-format` using PyflakesASTBear.
+* Write a bear that wraps `flake8` so that pre-existing plugins can work as it is.
 * Write tests for the resulting bear.
-* Document the resulting bear.
+* Document the meta-bear.